OriginalByOrigins/DragNDrop/README.md

 # DragNDrop

-An app which applied the new iOS 11 Drag and Drop API from Apple.
+An app which applies the new iOS 11 Drag and Drop API from Apple.

 ## Demo